DiamondLightSource/httomo/docs/source/reference/loaders.rst

 ++++++++++++++++++++++++++++++++++++

 These are the files without the image keys that contain only flats or darks in two separate files.
-Here one needs to add :code:`darks` and :code:`flats` parameters to the loader parameters with the following fields (see the example bellow):
+Here one needs to add :code:`darks` and :code:`flats` parameters to the loader parameters with the following fields (see the example below):

 - :code:`file`, the path to the hdf5/NeXus file containing the darks/flats
 - :code:`data_path`, the dataset within the hdf5/NeXus file that contains the